darkoverlordofdata/doran-dark/readme.md

 # dark overload

 generic function runtime inspired by objective-c, with a java/dotnet inspired framework mashup.
+Linked with boehm gc.

 clang c99 with extensions:
 * BlocksRuntime